zstoebs/site/content/news/index.md

 ## Past:   -->

+- May 27, 2025: I've started working at Adobe in San Jose as an AI/ML research intern for Firefly.

 - November 15, 2024: I presented a poster at the [6G@UT](https://wncg.org) Student Research Showcase on [Generalized system identification and joint signal reconstruction with implicit neural representations, with application to MRI](/doc/ZachStoebner_sysidINR_poster.pdf).

 - October 3, 2024: I presented a poster at the [Oden SciML Workshop](https://sites.utexas.edu/scimlworkshop/) on [Generalized system identification and joint signal reconstruction with implicit neural representations, with application to MRI](/doc/ZachStoebner_sysidINR_poster.pdf).